rafidreezwan/Django-Payment-Gateway/README.md

-# Django aamarPay File Upload System
+# Django aamarPay Payment-Gated File Upload System

 This project is a Django application that allows users to upload files after completing a payment via the aamarPay sandbox.
 It uses Celery and Redis for background processing.